-"(4) DEFINITIONS.-As used in this subsection: "(A) INJURIOUS ANIMAL.-The term 'injurious animal' means an animal the importation or interstate shipment of which is prohibited by section 42 of title 18, United States Code. "(B) PLANT.-The term 'plant' means a plant from any class of plants, or any other article or matter, the importation or interstate shipment of which is prohibited under the Act of August 20, 1912 (37 Stat.
+(4) DEFINITIONS.-As used in this subsection: (A) INJURIOUS ANIMAL.-The term 'injurious ani-

+"(A) INJURIOUS ANIMAL.-The term 'injurious animal' means an animal the importation or interstate shipment of which is prohibited by section 42 of title 18, United States Code.

+"(B) PLANT.-The term 'plant' means a plant from any class of plants, or any other article or matter, the importation or interstate shipment of which is prohibited under the Act of August 20, 1912 (37 Stat.
 315, chapter 308; 7 U.S.C.
-151 et seq.) (commonly
+151 et seq.) (commonly known as the 'Plant Quarantine Act').

-Known as the 'Plant Quarantine Act'). "(C) PLANT PEST.-The term 'plant pest' means any organism or substance the importation or interstate shipment of which is prohibited under the Federal Plant Pest Act (7 U.S.C.
-150aa et seq.).
+"(C) PLANT PEST.-The term 'plant pest' means any organism or substance the importation or interstate shipment of which is prohibited under the Federal Plant Pest Act (7 U.S.C.
+150aa et seq.). "(b) COOPERATIVE AGREEMENTS WITH HAWAII TO EN-

-"(b) COOPERATIVE AGREEMENTS WITH HAWAII TO EN-FORCE CERTAIN AGRICULTURAL QUARANTINE LAWS.-
+FORCE CERTAIN AGRICULTURAL QUARANTINE LAWS.